What child hasn’t looked up at the clouds and wondered what it would be like to fly?

 A lot of people put away their childhood infatuations, but Chengery never did; and in September he started what surely was a dream job for someone whose twin passions are aviation and communications: Editorial Specialist for Global Engagement at American Airlines’ CR Smith Museum in Fort Worth, Texas.
 That means he works with programming that explains the carrier’s history to visitors and explores the more complicated question: “What does it take to run an airline?”

-While researching airlines for his Capstone, Chengery contacted a Public Relations & Corporate Communications alumna at American Airlines, who talked with him about the museum.
+While researching airlines for his Capstone, Chengery contacted a Master's in Public Relations & Corporate Communications alumna at American Airlines, who talked with him about the museum.
 His Capstone focused on innovative—and interactive—ways the museum could tell its story.
 And four months after graduation, he had a job.

 “It’s something I know never would have happened if it wasn’t for Georgetown,” said Chengery, who also credits faculty members with industry experience.